 THE TOWN TALKS by Isabelle Kenyon

-THE TOWN TALKS explores the lives of two twins, Michael and David, first removed from their father as babies (due to his incompetence, anger issues and alcoholism) and later separated from each other, as Michael is taken captive from a park.
+THE TOWN TALKS explores the lives of twins Michael and David, removed from their father as babies and later separated from each other when Michael is abducted.

-Michael and David live separate lives and it is only in a bookshop that David finds out the truth – Michael’s autobiography sits on the shelf, with his date of death.
+Michael and David live separate lives and David only finds out the truth when he discovers Michael’s autobiography, learning his twin’s date of death.